Silvanite/brandenburg/README.md

 composer require silvanite/brandenburg
 ```

-This package uses auto-loading of both the service provider and the `BrandenburgPolicy` Facade
+This package uses auto-loading in Laravel 5.5 of both the service provider and the `BrandenburgPolicy` Facade

 For Laravel 5.1 - 5.4 load the Service Provider and Facde.